Peter Wong

 Design Gaze: Spatial Attractors Using Eye Tracking Technology: The Research project conducted by Wong extends a multi-disciplinary design study begun in 2016.
 It constitutes the continuation of a SoA Faculty Interdisciplinary Research grant awarded in 2018, Vague Space: Tracing Eyes, Edges, and the Indeterminate Limits of the Architectural Interior.
 This second part of the study builds on the findings of the first by actively using design determinants derived from a survey using eye-tracking hardware and software.

 Spatial Stories – 3 printed study of the space of Adolf Loos’s Haberfeld House.
 Wong’s publication is a collection of essays and models interrogating the meaning and use of contemporary architectural space.
 The collection is the result of student work from an advanced seminar coursework in Spring 2013.
-The premise of this class was to investigate the significance of the three-dimensional tradition of architectural form, taking into account its unique role in shaping sapce.
+The premise of this class was to investigate the significance of the three-dimensional tradition of architectural form, taking into account its unique role in shaping space.